Health Insurance and Wellness Program

 On the HDHP, prescriptions costs are paid in full by the member until the deductible amount is met.
 After the deductible has been met, amounts are a percentage of the allowed charge as indicated below.

-Both health plan options include the opportunity to participate in the HealthyBlue Wellness Program.
+Both health plan options include the opportunity to participate in the Dakota Wellness Program.

 Employees are provided the opportunity to earn up to $250 per year for both the employee and their participating spouse using the health club reimbursement program, the points system or a combination of both programs.
 Health club option includes a $20 per month health club reimbursement for both employees and spouse if they exercise at a NIHCA (National Independent Health Club Association) affiliated health club 12 or more days out of the month.
-HealthyBlue site allows employee and their covered spouse to register online and earn points for health and wellness activities that may be redeemed for incentives and prizes.
+The Dakota Wellness Program site allows employees and their covered spouse to register online and earn points for health and wellness activities that may be redeemed for incentives and prizes.